Deltatoolbox/AI_Interface_finall6/Postman.md

-# LM Gateway Postman Collection
+# AIGS Postman Collection

-This collection provides examples for testing the LM Gateway API endpoints.
+This collection provides examples for testing the AIGS API endpoints.

 ## Setup